-Each participant's account is credited with the participant's contribution and allocation of Plan earnings and losses.
+Each participant's account is credited with the participant's contribution and allocation of the Company's matching contributions, and Plan earnings and losses.
 Allocation is based on participant account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account balance.